-Fragmented: In the course of normal computer operations when files are saved, deleted or moved, the files or parts thereof may be broken into pieces, or fragmented, and scattered in various locations on the computer's hard drive or other storage medium, such as removable discs.
+Fragmentation: In the course of normal computer operations when files are saved, deleted or moved, the files or parts thereof may be broken into pieces, or fragmented, and scattered in various locations on the computer's hard drive or other storage medium, such as removable disks.
 Data saved in contiguous clusters may be larger than contiguous free space, and it is broken up and randomly placed throughout the available storage space.
 See De-Fragment.

-FTP (File Transfer Protocol): An Internet protocol that enables the transfer of files between computers over a network or the Internet.
+FTP (File Transfer Protocol): An Internet protocol that governs the transfer of files between computers over a network or the Internet.
+The terms FTP server or FTP site are commonly used to refer to a location to upload/download and exchange data, particularly in large volume.

-Full Duplex: Data communications devices that allow full speed transmission in both directions at the same time.
+Full Duplex: Data communications devices that allow full speed transmission between computers in both directions at the same time.

-Full Path: A path name description that includes the drive, starting or root directory, all attached subdirectories and ending with the file or object name.
+Full Path: A file location description that includes the drive, starting or root directory, all attached subdirectories and ending with the file or object name.
+Often referred to as the Path Name.